 Enterprise's refreshed website, developed by Chicago-based consultant Bounteous, went live on April 29.
 It runs Acquia's personalization engine and content management system to track customer activity and feed its marketing funnel.

 "Everybody would love to wake up and have this amazing one-to-one personalized digital experience," said Tom Wentworth, product marketing senior vice president at Acquia, based in Boston.
-"But before that can happen, there's a lot of data capture, customer profiling and platform-building that comes first.
+"But before that can happen, there's a lot of data capture, customer profiling and platform-building that comes .
 Then, they can turn on AI customer segmentation and product recommendation algorithms."

 Finding banking AI use cases still elusive